 - Durable & impact-absorbing aluminum build.

-- Extra safety with protective shell & foam.
+- Extra child safety with protective shell & foam.

 - Comfortable with 9-position harness & adjustable headrest.